Mayflower Compact: History

 The Pilgrims had originally hoped to reach America in early October using two ships, but delays and complications meant they could use only one, the Mayflower.
 Their intended destination had been the Colony of Virginia, with the journey financed by the Company of Merchant Adventurers of London.
 Storms forced them to anchor at the hook of Cape Cod in Massachusetts, however, as it was unwise to continue with provisions running short.
 This inspired some of the non-Puritan passengers (whom the Puritans referred to as "Strangers") to proclaim that they "would use their own liberty; for none had power to command them" since they would not be settling in the agreed-upon Virginia territory.
 To prevent this, the Pilgrims determined to establish their own government, while still affirming their allegiance to the Crown of England.
 Thus, the Mayflower Compact was based simultaneously upon a majoritarian model and the settlers' allegiance to the king.
 It was in essence a social contract in which the settlers consented to follow the community's rules and regulations for the sake of order and survival.

-Similar arguments had been unsuccessfully made by the shipwrecked passengers of the Sea Venture, a similar, earlier group bound for the Colony of Virginia, and specifically by one Stephen Hopkins, who had, as a result, been convicted of mutiny and sentenced to death, but pardoned, and is thought to be the Stephen Hopkins aboard the Mayflower and among the Compact signatories.
+Similar arguments had been unsuccessfully made by the shipwrecked passengers of the Sea Venture, a similar, earlier group bound for the Colony of Virginia, and specifically by one Stephen Hopkins, who had, as a result, been convicted of mutiny and sentenced to death, but was pardoned, and is thought to be the Stephen Hopkins aboard the Mayflower and among the Compact signatories.

 The Pilgrims had lived for some years in Leiden, a city in the Dutch Republic.
 Historian Nathaniel Philbrick states, "Just as a spiritual covenant had marked the beginning of their congregation in Leiden, a civil covenant would provide the basis for a secular government in America."